una-ui/una-ui/docs/forms/input.md

 ---
-title: Input 🔴
+title: Input 🟡
-description:
+description: Inputs are used to collect data from the user.
 ---

-# Input 🔴
+# Input 🟡

+Inputs are used to collect data from the user.

 :::warning
 Work in progress - this component is not yet ready for use.